skinnylatte/newpop/src/posts/2026-03-13-visa-to-green-card-journey.md

 In 2022, one of my last work visas was approved in Singapore but my spouse's was not.
 We were separated for months with no clear plan or path for reunification.
 One day, I'll write more about this in detail, but it showed me that immigration dysfunction in the U.S. is truly a bi-partisan issue, and I am skeptical of anyone who thinks otherwise.

 While trying to navigate all of this, I was thankful for some of my privileges and resources, but I also saw how immigration issues can separate families, create life-changing anxiety, and prevent people from starting or continuing their lives with their loved ones.
-It got me to dive into how 'legal' immigration was being suppressed and reduced, even though claims were being made about how 'they' were 'only' against 'illegal' immigration.
+It got me to dive into how 'legal' immigration was also being suppressed and reduced, even though claims were being made about how 'they' were 'only' against 'illegal' immigration.
+That's another story for another time.

 ## Nevertheless, we persisted

 There are many things about the U.S. that feel deeply broken.
 But this was still the first place that gave us a legal foundation to build a shared life as a queer couple from two different countries that both didn't recognize our marriage.
 We looked at some Singaporean-foreigner queer pairings back 'home' and acknowledged that we did not want a future full of no legal recognition, and forever visa runs.
 We felt especially justified in this decision when, in early Covid-19 times, many of our straight and queer friends who had foreigner spouses with different visa statuses, lost jobs and had to leave and they were separated for many months or years, during that horrible period of no international travel anywhere.

-In the end, this decision mattered immensely to us.
-Our lives continued.
-We were together.
+Did we have other options and opportunities?
+Probably.
+For various reasons, this one still felt the one where we could *both thrive* in, *after* the initial period of logistical and emotional suffering.
+It felt like a hazing period but with a clear view of what could happen after that.
+I don't say this lightly.
+I don't recommend it for everyone, but it felt like that for us, and we still chose it.

 Before coming to the U.S., I was aware of friends who were in the green card process and therefore could not leave at all, sometimes for years.
 As I used to travel internationally for life and work a few times a month (or week?)
 I found this unusual.
 I used to ask them: is America worth it?